FractalFir/rustc_codegen_clr/README.md

 ### Q: Compatibility?

-**A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the Mono and CoreCLR(more commonly known as simply the .NET runtime).
+**A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the Mono and CoreCLR (more commonly known as simply the .NET runtime).
 It may work on other platforms, but it is not guaranteed.

-**A** The support for the mono runtime is not as good as it could be.
-Due to not supported features and differences, 128 bit integers and checked 64 bit arithmetic's are not supported on mono.
+**A** The support for the Mono runtime is not as good as it could be.
+Due to not supported features and differences, 128-bit integers and checked 64-bit arithmetics are not supported on Mono.

 ### Q: Are there any issues?

 **A**: *The backend still does not understand some Rust optimizations, and you may need to disable them to allow for compilation*.

 **A**: *While testing is more extensive, there are still many edge cases that may break this backend.*

 **A**: *The backend can recover from encountering errors/unsupported features, but it still sometimes crashes when it fails to compile something not supported yet*.

 ## Licensing